neogeno/shango-lightning-wallet/README.md

 #### 3.
 #### Why is Shango better than other Lightning wallets that just run on my phone?
 Why bother with this cloud stuff anyway?

 Lightning Wallets are different from regular Bitcoin on-chain wallets.
 LN wallets need to check the status of channels periodically in the background and route the actual payment through other nodes.
-By using the cloud, you get the following benefits:
+By using Shango, you get the following benefits:

 ##### Functional Benefits